powerjg/learning_gem5/thoughts.rst

 #.
 Developing with gem5
     #.
 Creating a new SimObject
     #.
 Debugging support in gem5
     #.
+Simple event-driven model
+    #.
+Adding parameters to SimObjects
+    #.
 Creating a new MemObject with master/slave ports
+    #.
+A more complex SimObject: Simple Uniprocessor cache
     #.
 Contributing back to gem5
         #.
 Style guidelines
         #.
 Mercurial queues